VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 ## 1.12 Networks Under Attack

 - **Malware Consequences:** Malware can have severe consequences, including file deletion, data theft (e.g., passwords and personal information), and turning compromised hosts into part of botnets used for malicious purposes.
-- **Self-Replicating Malware:** Many malware types are self-replicating, meaning they can infect one host and then spread to other hosts over the Internet, leading to exponential growth in infections.
+- **Self Replicating Malware:** Many malware types are self replicating, meaning they can infect one host and then spread to other hosts over the Internet, leading to exponential growth in infections.
 - **Types of DoS Attacks:** DoS attacks can be categorized into three types: `vulnerability attacks`, `bandwidth flooding`, and `connection flooding`.
 These attacks disrupt services or crash hosts.
 - **Distributed DoS (DDoS) Attacks**: In a DDoS attack, attackers control multiple sources to launch attacks, making them harder to detect and defend against.
 - **Cryptography Defense**: Cryptography is one of the defenses against packet sniffing.
 It can help secure communication channels and protect against eavesdropping.
 - **IP Spoofing**: Attackers can forge source addresses on packets, allowing them to masquerade as someone else.
 This is known as IP spoofing and presents a security challenge.
-- **End-Point Authentication**: To address IP spoofing and ensure message authenticity, end-point authentication mechanisms are needed.
+- **End Point Authentication**: To address IP spoofing and ensure message authenticity, end point authentication mechanisms are needed.
 These mechanisms verify the source of messages.